 Fusarium head blight (FHB) is a devastating disease of wheat in Indiana, which has become more frequent and significant with the adoption of reduced soil tillage for soil conservation and reduced costs of crop management.
 I continue to develop soft winter wheat varieties that are adapted to Indiana and that have resistance to FHB as well as other important diseases.
-Emphasis is being placed on combining Type I and Type II FHB resistance, which is more effective than either type of resistance singly.
+Emphasis has being placed on combining Type I and Type II FHB resistance, which is more effective than either type of resistance singly as well as combining the Type II Fhb1, and Qfhs.pur-7EL resistance loci